FDYdarmstadt/BoSSS-native/README.md

 -If new versions have to be build, remember to adjust directories relative to working directory within the batch-files.
 Never forget to put paths with spaces etc. in parenthesis: check Bugfixes.txt for details -if make is not recognized adjust included packages of cygwin

+# Linux Shared Library Workflow

+workflow for creating Thirdparty so with Intel MKL libraries

+Todo....